ms-iot/ROSOnWindows/docs/tutorials/peak/peak.md

 ## Step 5: Running the ROS Application

-Before we are ready to launch the application, we need to make sure `rosmaster` is up and running.
+Before we launch the application, we need to make sure `rosmaster` is up and running.
 Start another ROS command prompt and run `roscore`.
 Now we are ready to run this application.